codeforpakistan/Project-Ideas/README.md

-# Project-Ideas
+# Civic Tech Project Ideas
-A curated list of awesome civic tech project ideas
+A curated list of awesome civic tech project ideas.

 ## A web page for problem statement collection
 A web page that has a form for problem statement collection.
 Problems can be submitted by government employees or citizens.